LayMui/website-hugo/exampleSite/content/english/post/HolySpirit.md

 +++

-### John 5:19 Relationship is keuy to flowing in the gift of the Holy Spirit
+### John 5:19 Relationship is key to flowing in the gift of the Holy Spirit

 I used to attend a small church group when they believe in the baptism of the fire of the Holy Spirit.